-The default for this option is for the CD-ROM boot to be disabled (e.g., the system will boot from a hard drive, even if there is a bootable CD installed.
-If the CD-ROM boot option is enabled, and if a bootable CD is installed in the CD-ROM drive, the system can boot from the CD, you will also get an option to bypass the CD-ROM boot feature.
+The default for this option is for the CD-ROM boot to be disabled (e.g., the system will boot from a hard drive, even if there is a bootable CD-ROM installed.
+If the CD-ROM boot option is enabled, and if a bootable CD-ROM is installed in the CD-ROM drive, the system can boot from the CD-ROM.